comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 ---

 > In this studio, we will investigate effective task management and planning for small teams (3-5 people).
-We will also look at setting up Trello and how to set up tasks and notifications.
+We will also look at setting up the Github Projects tool and how to set up tasks and notifications.
+Finally, we will also ask you to do a short self assessment on your performance in the course so far.
 >

 We will address the following activities and exercises in studio 3.